zexuanyan/zexuanyan.github.io/_projects/TTL_Chip-based_VGA_Driver.md

 category: Technical
 ---

 For my ECE 110/120 Honors Lab project, my team made a VGA driver out of breadboards and TTL chips.
-If you are interested in the technical details, you can find the full lab report [here](../../assets/pdf/SP23_Honors_Lab_Final_Reports.pdf).
 In this post, I will give you a quick rundown of what this project is about!

-Please refer to the lab report for detailed explaination.
+Please note that this page works as a summary of the project and doesn't include all the information about this project.
+If you are interested in the technical details, please refer to the [report](../../assets/pdf/SP23_Honors_Lab_Final_Reports.pdf) for detailed explaination.
 Credit of this project also goes to my teammates Phillip Chen (pxchen2@illinois.edu), Tony Liu (zikunl2@illinois.edu), and Hanwen Zhang (hanwenz7@illinois.edu).

 <img class="center-fit" src="../../assets/img/TTL_VGA_Project/VGA_Driver_Cover.jpg"/>
 <div class="caption">